ton-community/ton-docs/README.md

 Found an error?
 Leave feedback and we will fix it.
 Have a fresh idea?
 Submit an issue [using one of the templates](https://github.com/ton-community/ton-docs/issues/new/choose).

-Read more about contibuting here 👉 [docs/contribute](https://ton.org/docs/contribute)
+Read more about contributing here 👉 [docs/contribute](https://ton.org/docs/contribute)